Amalfi-Festival/amalfi-festival-org/faq.md

 : No, you must purchase your airline tickets independently.
 We are happy to advise you on various options.

 What airport/city should I fly into?
-: Most people generally fly into Naples, which is about 90 minutes from our facilities.
-You may also fly into Rome to suit your travel schedule --- in which case you must transfer to the downtown train station and take a train (a 3 or 4 hour trip) to Naples.
+: Generally, people fly into Naples, which is 60 to 90 minutes from our facilities.
+You may also fly into Rome to suit your travel schedule --- in which case you must transfer to the downtown train station and take a train (approx. a 3-hour trip on Frecciarossa) to Naples.
 In Naples you will need to get a public bus to Maiori or else get a taxi to the Naples airport to join the group waiting for the Festival shuttle.
+Otherwise, take a train to Salerno, the town closest to our facilities, where you can take a public bus (40 mins) to Maiori or arrange a private pick-up at the train station for approx. 80 euros.
+Night rates apply.

 How do I get from the airport to the festival?
 : A festival bus will run mid-day for each program's arrival and departure dates and is scheduled to accommodate the greatest number of flights.
-We are also happy to arrange private pick-up from the airport for a small fee to help you avoid spending exorbitant taxi fares.
+We are also happy to arrange private pick-up from the airport for a fee to help you avoid spending exorbitant taxi fares.

 ## Arrival/Departure